 Reel Thoughts: A concern that some may have is that Piscifun is a relatively new brand and is not as well-known as the others here.
 But the company is quickly earning fans, and this is a well-made, extremely lightweight and inexpensive low-profile baitcaster reel featuring a powerful drag for its diminutive size.
 What’s not to like?

 Bottom Line: If you are looking for good value in a featherweight, high-speed baitcaster with loads of drag and other advanced features, the Piscifun Phantom is for you.

 If maximizing the number of casts or covering more area is your goal, then this high-speed baitcasting reel is for you.
 KastKing designed the Speed Demon with advanced-level users in mind – typically folks who require higher ratios and the ability to work baits/lures at blazing speeds and fish greater swaths of water fast.
 This is a good reel for topwater baits as well as pitching/flipping.

 The graphite-bodied, low-profile Speed Demon, launched in early 2017, lives up to its name.
 With 9.3:1 precision brass gearing, it may very well be the fastest baitcast reel currently on the market.

 Speed vs speed this reel even outgears the Abu Garcia REVO Rocket (9.0:1 gear ratio), a premium low-profile model that costs 3 times more and not long ago laid claim to being the world’s fastest baitcaster.

-	But breaking speed limits on the water aside, this reel shines on other many other fronts.
-For example, it also boasts having more ball bearing than the competition: 12 + 1 corrosion-resistant shielded bearings for smooth performance and durability.
+But even with breaking speed limits on the water aside, this reel shines on many other fronts.
+For example, it also boasts having more ball bearings than the competition: 12 + 1 corrosion-resistant shielded bearings for smooth performance and durability.

 The 3 aluminum disc, 3 carbon fiber washer star-type drag system while not overpowering is more than sufficient for this reel at 13.2 lbs (6 Kg).